MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-run.md

 You can add a pause before a test case starts execution.
 If you want to pause, update the cell **Pause (seconds)** on the **General** tab of the Excel parameters file of the desired test case.

 ### Stop a run
-When a test run is in progress, you can click the **Stop** button to cancel the run.
+When a test run is in progress, you can select the **Stop** button on the toolbar to cancel the run.
 Execution stops after the currently running test case completes.
 The remaining test cases will be marked as **Not Executed** in Azure DevOps.

 ### Validate readiness of test automation files
 Optionally, you can turn on a setting that validates whether your test cases are ready for execution.
 This setting prevents unknown errors related to the validity of recordings and test automation files.
 This option is available as of RSAT version 1.210.
-You can enable this feature in the **Optional** tab of the **Settings** dialog.
+You can enable this by select the **Settings** tab and then selecting the **Optional** tab.

 ![enable-local-file-validation-rules](media/enable-local-file-validation-rules.png)